Khandoker09/Khandoker09/index.md

 ---
 Hi!

 I am Khandoker Tanjim Ahammad, is a student of Microelectronics and Microsystem in TU-Hamburg.
-I have done My bachelor's from Americal International University Bangladesh in 2016 from the Electronics department.
+I completed My bachelor's from Americal International University Bangladesh in 2016 from the Electronics department.
 In 2017 I moved to Hamburg, Germany where I started my master's in Microelectronics.
 In 2019, I finished my internship in Euler Hermes Rating GmbH which is a part of Allianz. where I worked in Data Science Research & Development department.
-In 2020 November, I joined as a Research assistant at Leibniz Institute/HBI.
-Currently I am working in Desk-net GmbH as data researcher assistant.
+In 2020 November, I joined as a Research Assistant at Leibniz Institute/HBI.
+Currently, I am working in Desk-net GmbH as a data researcher assistant.

 ## Expertise:
-My experties are:
+My experiences are:
-- python
+- Python
 - R
 - Excel
 - Dash